Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 - Service is not running.
 - The health endpoint is not responding.
-- Messages is not removed from the AMQP queue – should be done immediately.
+- Messages are not removed from the AMQP queue – should be done immediately.